Simulations for Event-Clock Automata: Introduction

-The more general model checking problem of whether the system represented by TA $\Aa$ satisfies the specification given by TA $\Bb$ reduces to the language inclusion problem $\Ll(\Aa) \incl \Ll(\Bb)$.
-There are two challenges here: first, the inclusion problem is undecidable in its full generality, and second, having clocks, though excellent for timed implementations, are often less than ideal for modeling timed specifications.
-This has led to the introduction of event-clocks and the corresponding model of \emph{event-clock automaton (ECA)}~\cite{AlurFH99}.
+The more general model-checking problem asks whether the system represented by a TA $\Aa$ satisfies the specification given by a TA $\Bb$.
+This problem reduces to checking language inclusion $\Ll(\Aa) \incl \Ll(\Bb)$.
+There are two challenges here: first, the inclusion problem is undecidable in its full generality, and second, having clocks, though excellent for timed implementations, is often less than ideal for modeling timed specifications.
+This has led to the introduction of event-clocks and the corresponding model of \emph{event-clock automata (ECA)}~\cite{AlurFH99}.
 Event-clock automata make use of special clocks that track the time since the last occurrence of an event (history clocks) or the time until the next occurrence of an event (prophecy clocks).
 On one hand this makes writing timed specifications more natural.
 Indeed, the role of prophecy clocks is in the same spirit as future modalities in temporal logics.
-This has led to several extensions of temporal logics with event-clocks~\cite{abs-cs-0601096,AkshayBG13,RaskinS99}, which are often used as specification languages and can be converted into ECA.
-On the other hand, ECA can be determinized and hence complemented.
-Observe that model-checking event-clock specifications over TA models can be reduced to the reachability problem on the product of the TA with an ECA.
+This has led to several extensions of temporal logics with event-clocks~\cite{DSouzaT04,AkshayBG13,RaskinS99}, which are often used as specification languages and can be converted into ECA.
+On the other hand, ECAs can be determinized and hence complemented.
+So, model-checking event-clock specifications over TA models can be reduced to the emptiness problem on the product of the TA with an ECA (for the complement of the specification).
 This product contains usual clocks, history clocks and prophecy clocks.
 The usual clocks can be treated in the same way as history clocks for the zone analysis.
 Therefore, if we solve ECA reachability (with history and prophecy clocks) using zones, we can incorporate usual clocks into the procedure seamlessly.

-The bottomline is that the well-motivated problem of model-checking event-clock specifications over TA models can be reduced to an ECA reachability problem.
+Note that ECAs are a semantic (and not syntactic) subclass of TAs., i.e., while the class of languages recognized by ECA are a subclass of the class of languages recognized by TA, syntactically ECAs are not a subclass of TAs.
+Thus, even though there are several efficient zone-based algorithms based on time-abstract simulations for timed automata, these cannot be directly applied to event-clock automata.
+In the work that first introduced ECA~\cite{AlurFH99}, a translation from an event-clock automaton to an equivalent timed automaton was also proposed.
+One could, in principle, first translate a given ECA into a timed automaton using the translation proposed in \cite{AlurFH99}, and then run the state-of-the-art reachability algorithm of \cite{GastinMS18,Gastin0S19, Gastin0S20} on this timed automaton.
+However, the translation from ECA to TA is not efficient: in the worst case, this translation incurs a blowup that is linear in the number of clocks and exponential in the number of clocks~\cite{GeeraertsRS14}.